-Life can change for millions of families in an instant: natural disasters can take loved ones and the outbreak of war drives families from their homes.
+Life can change for millions of families in an instant: natural disasters take loved ones and the outbreak of war drives families from their homes.
 When the unthinkable happens, Mercy Corps delivers rapid, lifesaving aid to hard-hit communities.

 All stories about Emergency response

-Haiti: Moving forward in Haiti July 11, 2010
+Haiti: Moving Forward through sports in Haiti October 29, 2010

 Guivens Cemervil (at the head of the table) trains local youth workers in the Moving Forward sports program in Port-au-Prince in July.
 Mercy Corps has trained 55 mentors from 23 local organizations to hold their own sports programs for six months.

 Haiti: Getting the word out on cholera October 29, 2010

 For the last two days I've been out with Mercy Corps' Haiti team, which has been visiting communities in both Port-au-Prince and the Center Department to ensure they have the information they need about cholera: how to prevent it and treat it.